awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anomaly-verify-output.md

 # Step 4: Verify Output<a name="app-anomaly-verify-output"></a>

-In this step, you use the following AWS CLI commands to read records in the destination stream written by the application:
+After configuring the application output in [Step 3: Configure Application Output](app-anomaly-create-ka-app-config-destination.md), use the following AWS CLI commands to read records in the destination stream that is written by the application:

 1. Run the `get-shard-iterator` command to get a pointer to data on the output stream\.